Siberian flying squirrel: Description

 A female Siberian flying squirrel weighs about 150 grams, the males being slightly smaller on average.
 The body is 13–20 cm long, with a 9–14 cm long flattened tail.
 The eyes are large and strikingly black.
 The coat is grey all over, the abdomen being slightly lighter than the back, with a black stripe between the neck and the forelimb.
 A distinctive feature of flying squirrels is the furry glide membrane or patagium, a flap of skin that stretches between the front and rear legs.
-By spreading this membrane the flying squirrel may glide from tree to tree across distances of over a hundred metres, and have been known to record a glide ratio of 3.31, but is normally 1-1.5.
+By spreading this membrane the flying squirrel may glide from tree to tree across distances of over a hundred meters, and have been known to record a glide ratio of 3.31, but is normally 1-1.5.

-Behaviour
+Behavior

 Diet

-Its diet consists of leaves, seeds, cones, buds, sprouts, nuts, berries and occasionally bird eggs and nestlings.
+Its diet consists of leaves, seeds, cones, buds, sprouts, nuts and berries.
+Local hunters claim that they occasionally eat bird eggs and nestlings, however, there is no evidence of this behavior.
 When alder and birch catkins are plentiful, the squirrel may store them for the winter in old woodpecker holes or similar nooks.